-Walks and rides will inspire, entertain and guide you around beautiful green spaces, transform routes and streets, and plunge you into York’s amazing cultural world of sculpture, music, painting, Shakespeare, food and drink … and more!
+Join walks, rides and workshops that will inspire, entertain and guide you around beautiful green spaces, transform routes and streets, and plunge you into York’s cultural world of sculpture, music, painting, Shakespeare, and local food and drink.

 Sunday 27 May 2018, 11am – 4pm

-Festival walks and rides – Sunday 27 May to Sunday 3 June 2018
+Festival walks, rides and creative events – Monday 28 May to Sunday 3 June 2018

-The Festival week has an exciting schedule of sociable walks and rides led by us and community partners and incorporating the creativity of local artists – there is hopefully something of interest for everyone!
+The Festival week has an exciting schedule of sociable and creative walks and rides – there is hopefully something of interest for everyone!

 Monday 28 May

-11am: Promenade with the Bard – walk and enjoy your favourite scenes from Shakespeare, performed along green spaces and riverside paths to York’s new Shakespeare village, from local actors, Thomas Frere, Richard Kay and Victoria Brazier.
+11am: Promenade with the Bard – walk and be inspired by your favourite scenes from Shakespeare, performed along green spaces and riverside paths to York’s new Shakespeare village, from local actors, Thomas Frere, Richard Kay and Victoria Brazier.

 2pm: Promenade with the Bard (repeat)